Popcorn Popping Tips - How to pop mushroom popcorn great every time

 How to Pop on the Stove-top

 Stove popping with oil is the same concept.
+A good oil-to-popcorn ratio is about 2 tablespoons for a 1/2 cup of popcorn or 1 tablespoon for 1/4 cup.
 Put the oil in the pan (I love olive oil) and turn the heat up to high.
 With a good oil with a high flash point, you really don't have to worry too much about burning the oil.
 Put 3 kernels in the oil and wait until they pop.
 Then, dump the rest of the kernels in.
 Keep agitating the pan by shaking it back and forth.
 You don't want the kernels to burn before they have a chance to pop.
 With the high heat, they would if you just leave them in the pan.
 Once they start to pop they will, likely, pop vigorously.
 Once popping slows, remove from heat.
 In my experience it seems like they all start popping at once and go for a bit and then taper off quickly.
 Keeping the pan moving during this time is the key to getting all the kernels to pop!!!
 You need to let gravity get the unpopped down to the heat source by agitating the pan.

 Good oils to use include: